dalejn/cleanBib/README.md

 * What is an `.aux` file?
   * The `.aux` file is generated when you compile the `.tex` file to build your manuscript.
 It is linked to the `.bib` file(s) used to populate your manuscript's reference list and records the citations used.
 * I have an idea to advance this project, suggestions about how to improve the notebook, and/or found a bug.
 Can I contribute?
   * Yes, please open an `issue` or `pull request`.
 We welcome feedback on any pain points in running this code notebook.
+If you contribute, please modify the `README.md` to credit yourself in the `Contributors` section in the `pull request`.

-# Resources
+# Other Resources

 * [Gender base-rates of neuroscience](https://biaswatchneuro.com/base-rates/neuroscience-base-rates/), based on a poll of SfN attendees from 2014-2018.
 Categorized by subject area.